 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 26% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

 And a fat-to-protein ratio of about 61%.

-When you consider the protein-boosting effect of the pea protein, this looks like the profile of a kibble containing a below average amount of meat.
+When you consider the protein-boosting effect of the pea protein in this recipe and the potato protein contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Nutro Natural Choice Limited Ingredient Diet dry dog food is a rice-based kibble using a below average amount of lamb, venison or fish meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Nutro Natural Choice Limited Ingredient Diet is a plant-based dry dog food using a moderate amount of various species as its main sources of animal protein, thus earning the brand 3 stars.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.